ginstrom/paladin-novel/manuscript/chapter-14.md

 Around them, the settlement bore the scars of battle.
 The slavers had been routed—those who survived the initial charge had fled into the forest, leaving behind their dead and wounded.
 Captain Voss himself lay among the fallen, his expensive armor no protection against the fury of people fighting for their homes.

 It should have been a moment of triumph.
-Instead, Gond felt only the weight of what the victory had cost.
+Instead, Gond's shoulders sagged as if invisible stones had been piled upon them, each fallen defender adding to the burden that pressed down on his spine.

 "How many?" he asked.